Archaeological Museum of Heraklion: Insanely Helpful Visit Guide

 Kamares Vessels.

-Other magnificent elements worth admiring are the pieces of Minoan jewelry, so rich, detailed, and precise that you’ll easily think you are in a fancy boutique more than in a museum.
+Other magnificent elements worth admiring are the pieces of Minoan jewelry, so rich, detailed, and precise that you’ll quickly think you are in a fancy boutique more than in a museum.

-Minoan skills were probably influenced by Egyptian artisans, but the craft on the island evolved to become an extremely refined art.
+Egyptian artisans probably influenced Minoan skills, but the craft on the island evolved to become an extremely refined art.

 Several different techniques allowed Minoans to transform gold, silver, bronze, and semi-precious stones into a fantastic array of designs.

-Stunning are also the famous Kamares vessels, objects decorated with vibrant colors and representations of nature.
+Stunning is also the collection of famous Kamares vessels, objects decorated with vibrant colors and representations of nature.

-But color is not the only important trait of the vessels, some of them are known as egg-shelled because of their thinness.
+But color is not the only important trait of the vessels; some are egg-shelled because of their thinness.

 Archaeological Museum of Heraklion